KalynaEnergy/minverter.org/_drafts/feature-set.md

 categories:
 --

-To be a utilty interactive inverter, the system will need a few things, here listed without worrying about overlaps and hierarchies:
+To be a utilty interactive inverter, the system will need a number of things, here listed without worrying about overlaps and hierarchies:
   * power stage
   * boost stage
   * line filter